 Deferred taxes are recognised and valued in relation to all assets and liabilities, including technical provisions, which are recognised for tax or solvency purposes.
-The deferred taxes on the Solvency II balance sheet include deferred taxes based on the difference between the values ascribed to assets
+The deferred taxes on the Solvency II balance sheet include deferred taxes on the basis of the difference between the values ascribed to assets and liabilities recognised and valued in the Solvency II balance sheet, and the values ascribed to assets and liabilities as recognised and valued for tax purposes.